 Is usability testing profitable?

 We’ve described only several methods of usability testing but there are much more of them.
 Methods can be changed or combined depending on the goals.
-If you still doubt whether you need to conduct usability testing, let’s look at the list of tasks which it helps to accomplish and benefits it brings.
+If you still doubt whether you need to conduct usability testing, let’s look at the list of tasks which it helps to accomplish and the benefits it brings.

 - Collecting the info helping to improve UX;